© Hugo Felix | Dreamstime.com

-The crippling effects of high cortisol symptoms are extremely common but all too often ignored.
-What is cortisol?
-It’s a vital hormone produced and secreted by the adrenal glands.
+Although a stress-induced increase in cortisol secretion is beneficial in the short-term, excessive or prolonged cortisol secretion may lead to high cortisol symptoms.
+Cortisol is a vital hormone produced and secreted by the adrenal glands.
 Cortisone is released in a rhythmic fashion, with levels peaking in the morning (to help wake you up) and steadily declining throughout the remainder of the day.

-Cortisol maintains steady blood sugar levels and helps provide energy to your actively functioning brain and neuromuscular system.
+Cortisol maintains steady blood sugar levels and helps provide energy to the actively functioning brain and neuromuscular system.
 It is also a potent anti-inflammatory hormone; it prevents the widespread tissue and nerve damage associated with inflammation.